- Code EMDV8080

 Upon successful completion, students will have the knowledge and skills to:

-- Be familiar with the main concepts and debates on international climate change policy.
+- Understand the main concepts and debates on international climate change policy.

 - Understand the principles practice of the UN climate change framework, and of a range of issues in international climate change policy.

-- Be able to critically assess policy proposals and evaluate future developments.
+- Critically assess policy proposals and evaluate future developments.

 - Exam (20) [LO 1,2]